webtides/element-js/docs/README.md

 #### Shadow DOM vs. Light DOM

-By default _element-js_ will render templates in light DOM.
+By default, _element-js_ will render templates in light DOM.
 When rendering in light DOM all global styles will be applied to your element as well.

 As mentioned before in the constructor options you can set `shadowRender` to `true` .
 The element will render templates then in the shadow DOM and encapsulate the element from the rest of the document.